 Both resources have emerged as gold standards in their respective sectors and real estate crosses over into each.
-Industry leaders recognize that the Douglas Cost Guides provide a baseline for stakeholders to arrive at mutually agreeable and accurate cost estimates.
+Industry leaders recognize that the Douglas Cost Guides provide a baseline for stakeholders to arrive at mutually agreeable and accurate replacement cost value estimates.
 The Douglas Cost Guides are the result of diligent, ongoing analysis, and three decades of field experience.

 It’s not uncommon for potential buyers to consider residential property improvements and agricultural expansions.
 Rarely does an existing home or agricultural use structure perfectly align with the next owner’s vision.

 Having the ability to login from any wireless device and open your Douglas Cost Guide account provides real-time access to estimated home improvement numbers.
-When potential buyers can incorporate reliable cost estimates into their buying strategy, all parties are well served.
+When potential buyers can incorporate reliable replacement cost estimates into their home buying strategy, all parties are well served.

 Similar scenarios also exist in the agricultural sector.
 Purchasing a working farm may require upgrades to make the venture more cost-efficient and profitable.
 It’s also common for agricultural leaders to envision an expansion of operations.
 The Douglas Agricultural Cost Guide recognizes that agricultural facilities involve niche construction and the Douglas Cost Guide speaks to its specific factors.